Robert-Ro/blog/vscode/vscode-debugger.md

 ## Remote debugging

-> Other lanuage should use plugins
+> Other language should use plugins

 Vscode only support: the `Node.js` debugger included in VS Code supports remote debugging.
 See the [Node.js Debugging](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_remote-debugging) topic to learn how to configure this.